The Loan Process: an Overview

 Step one: Decide on your maximum loan amount

 A couple of factors determine this amount.
-How much of a monthly payment can you afford?
+What kind of monthly payment are you looking for?
 What is the maximum you can borrow from a lender, given your income and credit history?
-Use the calculators on our website to determine your monthly payment amount.
+You can get a good idea of your preferred payment abount using the calculators on our website.
 And we can guide you to the right loan amount and best program for you when you answer a few quewstions.
-Based on standard lender guidelines, we'll get you a good idea of what kind of terms and loan program you can expect to benefit most from.
+Because lender guidelines are fairly standard, we can give you a good idea of how much you can borrow after a short conversation.

-This is where the rubber meets the road and James M. Dix can really save you money.
-You will supply details about your employment, assets, and residence history.
-You'll give us information on your employment, asset, and residence history.
-We get your permission to pull your credit score and report.
-After we've reviewed your information, we'll give you a pre-qualificaiton letter.
-Handle it with care — it is a useful tool when you make your offer!
-With this letter, your real estate agent will negotiate the best deal for your new home.
-The pre-qual letter gives you buying clout!
-While you're picking out your new home, we're busy researching the loan program that's right for you.
+This is where the process really begins and James M. Dix can really save you money.
+You will supply details on your current job, your assets, and residence history.
+You'll supply information on your employment, asset, and residence history.
+We get your permission to run your credit score and report.
+We will go over this information then will give you a letter of pre-qualification.
+Be careful with this letter — it is a useful tool for buying your new home!
+With this letter, your REALTOR® will negotiate the best deal for your new home.
+While you're shopping for the home that's right for you, we are finding the best loan program for you.

-The agents will find an escrow/title company to handle the "funding" and closing.
-We'll work with this company to ensure the papers your lender will need are in order, and you'll probably}likely sign all these papers at this company's officeWe do all the work to coordinate with this company to set your closing date.
-Since you won't need to worry about these details, you get to concentrate on moving, if you're going to repaint, new carpet, and the details involved in moving into your new house.
+Your real estate agent and the seller's will coordinate to find an escrow/title company to take care of the funding of your loan once it's approved.
+We'll coordinate with this company to ensure all the papers your lender requires are in order, and you'll probably}likely sign all these papers at this company's officeWe do all the work to work with with the title company on your date of closing.
+Because you don't need to worry with this coordination, you get to think about moving logistics, painting, new carpet, and the fun parts of moving into a new house.

-You've answered a few questions, provided detailed information, applied online, and before you know it, you're deciding when to move in!
-We take care of all the loan details so you can focus on finding the new home that's right for you.
+You've answered some few questions, provided lots of information, applied online, and the next thing you know, you're deciding when to move in!
+We take care of the loan details so you can spend your time finding the new home that's right for you.

 Have questions about the loan process?
 Call James M. Dix at (317) 288-9434.
-James M. Dix answers loan process questions every day.
+We answer questions about the loan process every day.